Wednesday, 30 September 2020

 "The House of Shadows", in Strange Tales 120 (May 1964), is one of the earliest Dr Strange tales I can remember reading at the time.
 Back at the beginning of this series of blog entries, I'd mentioned that, in my mind, I had believed this Doctor Strange story was one of the first stories, when it was actually the ninth in the series.
 The plot has a tv crew investigating a haunted house.
 When the tv signal from inside the house stops, Doctor Strange investigates, only to find that the house is actually a living creature.

 There are a couple of remarkable aspects to this story.
 The first is that beginning with this instalment, the page-count on Doctor Strange goes up to nine pages.
-I think it shows a little in Ditko's art which, for the first time on the series, looks rushed here.
+I think it shows a little in Ditko's art which, for the first time on the series, looks hurried here.
 I had to check carefully to see whether the art for this tale was actually inked by Ditko, as the finished art seems so blocky and rushed.

 In the Outer Limits episode, "The Guests", elderly couple Randall (Vaughn Taylor) and Ethel Latimer (Nellie Burt), along with silent movie actress Florinda Patten (Gloria Grahame), are held captive in a living house, controlled by an amoeba-like alien (above right).
 Amazingly similar to the premise of the "House of Shadows" Doctor Strange tale.

 Secondly, this story was on the newsstands in February 1964.
 Then, just a month later, the popular science fiction tv show, The Outer Limits, featured a very similar tale, "The Guests", in which a living house holds several people captive for reasons unknown.
 There's no way either Stan Lee or screen writer Donald Sanford could have swiped the idea from the other, as the stories were released within a month of each other.
-It can only be the same kind of coincidence that led to the superficially similar Doom Patrol and The X-Men being released within a few weeks of each other.
+It can only be the same kind of coincidence that led to the superficially similar Doom Patrol and The X-Men being released within a few weeks of one another.

 Stan would often give guest-star slots to heroes he wanted to promote, usually in the better-selling Fantastic Four or Amazing Spider-Man.
 In Fantastic Four 27, the role of Doctor Strange is merely incidental, and his presence on the cover in muted by Stan Goldberg's colouring him green in the background.